nyinyithann/SeqJS/api.md

 **Returns**: <code>Seq</code> - The result sequence.
 **Throws**:

-- <code>TypeError</code> if initializer is not a function or a generator function.
+- <code>TypeError</code> if initializer a generator function or not a function.

 | Param | Type | Description |